RoboMico/robomico.cn/_posts/2024-05-18-memset0x3f-on-ncm-en.md

 Works in the future will also be published on Netease Cloud Music _(abbr. as NCM below)_ simultaneously.
 Everyone can listen to my songs for free or download them with payment on the platform.

-My [copyright notice](/static-pages/memset0x3f-license-en) still applies so you can still use all of my original music works (except otherwise specified) for free.
-Also the free download links of my past or future works will be continuously put on the [download center](/downloads).
+My [copyright notice](/music-copyright) still applies so you can still use all of my original music works (except otherwise specified) for free.
+Also the free download links of my past or future works will be continuously put on the [memset(0x3f) special page](/memset0x3f).

 Limited by the time and energy, I will also suspend my audio.com and Afdian accounts at the same time.
 If you want to support me financially, you can give me a donate on [Bilibili](https://space.bilibili.com/40201225), or download/purchase my music works on NCM.